wanghaisheng/responsive-landing-page-starter/content/blog/en/send-and-receive-sms-messages-with-cloud-functions.md

 redirect: ""
 canonical: ""
 ---
 The Firebase platform allows developers to build an application backend rapidly.
-It's also enjoyable to use as well.
+It's enjoyable to use as well.
 For this tutorial, I wanted to start using it for some SMS messaging with [Vonage](https://www.vonage.com/).
-After this walk-through, you will be able to create an SMS message log, and a response to the sender using [Firebase Cloud Functions](https://firebase.google.com/docs/functions/get-started) and the Real Time Database alongside the Vonage SMS API.
+After this walk-through, you will be able to create an SMS message log and a response to the sender using [Firebase Cloud Functions](https://firebase.google.com/docs/functions/get-started) and the Real Time Database alongside the Vonage SMS API.

 ## Before You Get Started